yakout/iWasHere/README.md

 # iWasHere

 # Description:
-iOS applicaOon	that	takes	user	images,	clusters	them	according	to	their	locaOon then	stores	them	on	a	server.
-It	uses	the	device’s	GPS	and	noOfies	the	user	if	he	is	near	a	place	in which	he	had	taken	an	image.
+iOS application that	takes	user	images,	clusters	them	according	to	their	location then	stores	them	on	a	server.
+It	uses	the	device’s	GPS	and	notfies	the	user	if	he	is	near	a	place	in which	he	had	taken	an	image.

 # Screen Shots